-- Maintaining a "clean air" classification for the entire SWCAA region through sound management practices, public education, and contingency measures. - Reducing motor vehicle exhaust emissions by supporting the Washington Department of Ecology's (WDOE) efforts in the inspection of all registered vehicles in emission inspection areas and ensuring they are properly tuned or repaired as needed. - Reducing vehicle miles traveled in the region through increased public awareness of motor vehicle pollution and resulting lifestyle changes, which are needed. - Maintaining ambient monitoring capabilities for "real-time" measurements that provide for more timely burn ban alert calls and better protection of the public's health. - Assisting WDOE with development of urban visibility standards, maintaining the recently established visibility monitoring program for the urban Vancouver area. - Participating with the Oregon Department of Environmental Quality, U.S. Forest Service, the Columbia River Gorge Commission, and the public in the process of assessing and protecting the air quality and visibility in the Columbia River Gorge National Scenic Area.
+- Maintaining a "clean air" classification for the entire SWCAA region through sound management practices, public education, and contingency measures. - Reducing motor vehicle exhaust emissions by supporting the Washington Department of Ecology's (WDOE) efforts in the inspection of all registered vehicles in emission inspection areas and ensuring they are properly tuned or repaired as needed. - Reducing vehicle miles traveled in the region through increased public awareness of motor vehicle pollution and resulting lifestyle changes. - Maintaining ambient monitoring capabilities for "real-time" measurements that provide for more timely burn ban alert calls and better protection of the public's health. - Continuing with development of urban visibility data, maintaining the visibility monitoring program for the urban Vancouver area. - Participating with the Oregon Department of Environmental Quality, U.S. Forest Service, the Columbia River Gorge Commission, and the public in the process of assessing and protecting the air quality and visibility in the Columbia River Gorge National Scenic Area.

 - Participating with member states and the public in the Western Regional Air Partnership to develop a strategy for complying with the U.S. EPA's new Regional Haze Rule.
-The rule requires restoration of original visibility conditions in national parks and wilderness areas by 2064. - Reducing emissions of toxic air pollutants and criteria air pollutants from existing industrial facilities through the application of reasonably available control technology (RACT). - Assisting the Waste Reduction, Recycling and Litter Control program in meeting its goal of reducing hazardous waste generation through encouragement of technologies that reduce hazardous air emissions. - Supporting comprehensive strategies and curricula for air quality education in grades K through 12, including teacher workshops. - Maintaining and improving upon a comprehensive inventory of air pollutant emissions in SWCAA's five county jurisdiction. - Providing timely review of industrial and commercial applications for new construction permits. - Supporting the development and long-range improvement of intra-county transportation. - Supporting the goal of the Intermodal Surface Transportation Efficiency Act (ISTEA) of 1991 and its successor act, the Transportation Equity Act for the 21st Century (TEA-21) of 1998, to more adequately integrate clean air planning and transportation planning. - Developing rewards and incentives for citizens to switch to cleaner energy, transportation, and lifestyle options. - Promoting bicycle lanes and the use of bicycles as a means of alternate transportation. - Continuing public education and public information efforts to expand citizen awareness on air quality issues and the impact of individual activities on the air quality environment. - Involving our citizens in the regulatory process. - Promoting life style changes that contribute to improved air quality not only in southwest Washington, but also throughout the state.
+The rule requires restoration of original visibility conditions in national parks and wilderness areas by 2064. - Reducing emissions of toxic air pollutants and criteria air pollutants from existing industrial facilities through the application of reasonably available control technology (RACT). - Assisting the Waste Reduction, Recycling and Litter Control program in meeting its goal of reducing hazardous waste generation through encouragement of technologies that reduce hazardous air emissions. - Supporting comprehensive strategies and curricula for air quality education in grades K through 12, including teacher workshops and classroom presentations. - Maintaining and improving upon a comprehensive inventory of air pollutant emissions in SWCAA's five county jurisdiction. - Providing timely review of industrial and commercial applications for new construction permits. - Supporting the development and long-range improvement of intra-county transportation. - Developing rewards and incentives for citizens to switch to cleaner energy, transportation, and lifestyle options. - Promoting bicycle lanes and the use of bicycles as a means of alternate transportation. - Continuing public education and public information efforts to expand citizen awareness on air quality issues and the impact of individual activities on the air quality environment. - Involving our citizens in the regulatory process. - Promoting life style changes that contribute to improved air quality not only in southwest Washington, but also throughout the state. - Facilitating the installation process of diesel emission reduction technology on eligible school buses throughout the region.